How Life Insurance Underwriting Works in Canada

 • Identify inconsistencies or red flags automatically

 For customers, that means faster decisions and, in many cases, more personalized pricing.
-Of course, data privacy remains a top concern, and Canadian insurers must comply with strict privacy and consent rules like the PHIPA (Personal Health Information Protection Act) in Ontario.
+Of course, data privacy remains a top concern, and Canadian insurers must comply with strict privacy laws, such as PIPEDA at the federal level and PHIPA in Ontario.

 Key Advice from MyChoice